SamuelVincent67/Library-Loan-Tracker/README.md

 # 📚 Library Loan Tracker

 ## Overview
 This end-to-end solution was built to simplify and digitize the process of tracking library book loans by students.
-It combines the strengths of Power Apps, Dataverse, Power Automate, and Power BI to deliver a seamless experience for both administrators and users.
+It combines the strengths of **Power Apps**, **Dataverse**, **Power Automate** and **Power BI** to deliver a seamless experience for both administrators and users.

 ## Technologies Used
 - **Power Apps (Canvas & Model-Driven)** - For entering and managing book loan records.